Crohn's disease

 Effecting an estimated one million Americans, Crohn's disease can be highly debilitating and remains a serious burden for both patients and healthcare systems.

-RHB-104 is a proprietary, orally administered antibiotic combination therapy, with intracellular, antimycobacterial and anti-inflammatory properties.
+RHB-104 is a proprietary, oral, investigational, antibiotic combination therapy, with intracellular, antimycobacterial and anti-inflammatory properties.

 Read more about the study results here.